And, after clean water, the World Health Organisation says vaccinations have the greatest positive impact on human health around the globe.

 If you are set to travel overseas this summer, it is vital to ensure you and your family are up to date with your UK vaccination schedule, both for your own protection and for the benefit of the health of those around you.

 Many countries have different diseases circulating and some of these could potentially be dangerous.
-It’s possible to pick up an illness that we don’t routinely see in the UK, and it’s important to remember that some can also have serious consequences for vulnerable individuals, including those with weakened immune systems.
+It’s possible to pick up an illness that we don’t routinely see in the UK, and some can also have serious consequences for vulnerable individuals, including anyone with a weakened immune system.

 Viruses such as measles are more common in some parts of Africa, Asia and the mainland Europe, so please check that you are up to date with your childhood vaccine schedule.